-- I won't answer math questions by email. - I don't answer email that lacks an informative subject line and the sender's full name. - I delete, without reading completely, any email that requires me to open an attachment whose nature or purpose I can't easily determine without opening. - In general I answer students' emails only on days that I normally have office hours.
-On office-hour days, I will generally respond to emails that arrive before the halfway mark of my office hour (or that arrived earlier, some time after my previous office-hour).
-For these emails, I will generally respond during my office hour if I have time left after I'm done seeing students, or after my office hour otherwise.
-Exception: I generally do not wait till the next office hour to respond to emails inquiring about (possible) typos in a homework assignment, or informing me of some problem with one of my course webpages. - I never provide any grade information by email.
+- I won't answer math questions by email. - I don't answer email that lacks an informative subject line and the sender's full name. - I delete, without reading completely, any email that requires me to open an attachment whose nature or purpose I can't easily determine without opening.
+I never provide any grade information by email.

-Office Hours: Tentatively Monday & Friday 8th period (3:00-3:50) and Tuesday 6th period (12:50-1:40).
+Office Hours: Tentatively Tuesday 6th period (12:50-1:45) and Wednesday & Friday 9th period (4:05-4:55).
 Please come early in the period or let me know to expect you later; otherwise I may not stay in my office for the whole period.
 See my schedule for updates.
 Students who can't make scheduled office hours may see me by appointment on most weekdays (but never on a Thursday).